-We want to offer a fair place to work and treat all employees in an equal manner.
-Suominen recognizes the business benefits of having a diverse workforce and aims to provide equal opportunities for everyone.
-We do not accept any kind of discrimination, including discrimination due to e.g. age, gender, religion or ethnic origin.
-When making employee related decisions, for example when recruiting, promoting, rewarding or developing our personnel, we pay special attention to equality.
+Suominen has nearly 700 employees, representing more than a dozen nationalities working in eight locations on three continents.
+We recognize the business benefits of having a diverse workforce and want to offer a fair workplace with equal opportunities for everyone.
+We do not tolerate any kind of discrimination, including discrimination based on age, gender, religion, or ethnic origin.
+When making employee-related decisions, for example when recruiting, promoting, rewarding, or developing our personnel, we pay special attention to equality.

 It is crucial for our success that we identify and develop the competencies and capabilities needed to reach our strategic objectives.
 An important part of this is to systematically support our employees’ personal growth ambitions and continuous professional development.
 In 2020, health and safety issues related to the COVID-19 pandemic somewhat slowed our training activities.
 However, we started a global program to further develop our sales capabilities and common processes, and we also carried out a number of local training programs covering topics such as safety, quality, and best practices.

 We focus on safety and accident prevention, and we have a strong safety culture.
 The health and safety of Suominen’s employees is our key priority.